Skip to content

 Alternatively, when Iris generates a QR code along with the "secret" code (see the 'Creating and Installing a Token' section), you can create a token on each device using the same QR or secret code, if you want.
 Then, if multiple devices' internal clocks are running at the same rate and the time on the devices is the same, the authenticator apps on the multiple devices will show the identical OTP.

 (Q) MFA is enabled for my account but I didn't set a MFA token on an authenticator app.
-How can I log into Iris to set it up?
+How can I log in to Iris to set it up?

 Please follow the instructions in the 'If You Lost Your Tokens' section, to get an OTP that you will use to login into your Iris account in order to setup a MFA token.